mencargo/speed/doc.md

 $Csv_File="myReportFile.csv";
 $timezone='Europe/Paris';
 ```
+__Note__: CSV currently only supports basic telemetry, the log will not be saved

 ### Enabling telemetry
 Edit your test page; where you start the worker, you need to specify the `telemetry_level`.